Skip Navigation

 Elective

 Academic coaching is designed to provide assistance with the skills, habits, and attitudes necessary for success in all Westside Christian High School courses.
-The primary aim for this class is for students to develop a strong sense of self-accountability and self-advocacy.
-While there will be opportunities for students to complete homework assignments in class (only when we have completed the day’s task,) this course is not a study hall.
-A number of pertinent topics will be discussed including, motivation, goal-setting, time-management, organization, learning styles, listening, reading, note-taking, writing, and test-taking strategies.
-Some of these will be addressed in a class-wide context and others will be addressed in a one-on-one basis, depending on the unique needs of individual student.
-Weekly one-on-one ParentsWeb check-ups are designed to keep the student fully aware of and moving forward in their academic performance.
-Students with a GPA above 3.0 are not eligible to join this class.
+Students must have a documented learning disability to enroll in this class.
+The primary aim of this class is for students to develop a strong sense of self-accountability and self-advocacy.
+While there will be opportunities for students to complete homework assignments in class (only when we have completed the day’s task), this course is not a study hall.
+A number of pertinent topics will be discussed, including motivation, goal-setting, time-management, organization, learning styles, listening, reading, note-taking, writing, and test-taking strategies.
+Some of these will be addressed in a class-wide context and others will be addressed on a one-on-one basis, depending on the unique needs of individual students.
+Weekly one-on-one Family Portal check-ups are designed to keep the student fully aware of and moving forward in their academic performance.
+Students with a GPA above 3.0 are not eligible to take this class.

 More than 95% of our teachers have a master’s degree and/or their teaching credential.